pshchelo/irsible/README.rst

     tce-load -wi coreutils util-linux bash

 so you can easily extend the ``bootstrap.yaml`` playbook.
-See this link for more info on GNU/Linux compatibility: http://tinycorelinux.net/faq.html#compatibility
+See this link for more info on TinyCore's GNU/Linux compatibility: http://tinycorelinux.net/faq.html#compatibility